Steve Martin and Martin Short: An Evening You Will Forget for the Rest of Your Life: Release

 The special was released on Netflix streaming platform on May 25, 2018.

 Reception

-The special has received 100% on Rotten Tomatoes with the critics consensus reading, "Brimming with sidesplitting laughs and off the wall energy, Steve Martin And Martin Short: An Evening You Will Forget For the Rest of Your Life is a nostalgic celebration of two comedy legends".
+On Rotten Tomatoes, the special has an approval rating of 100% based on 10 reviews with the critics consensus reading, "Brimming with sidesplitting laughs and off the wall energy, Steve Martin And Martin Short: An Evening You Will Forget For the Rest of Your Life is a nostalgic celebration of two comedy legends".
 Rolling Stone critic described the special as "Showbiz comfort food" adding that it "captures two veteran comedians resurrecting vaudeville-era schtick – and it feels so good".
 NPR described the special as "aggressively affable and very broad, and sometimes that's just what you need."